 Your dog deserves more than just eating the same food day in and day out.
-Finding healthy Homemade Dog Food Recipes should not be difficult.
+Easy-to-make Homemade Dog Food Recipes should not be difficult.

 Feeding commercial dog food can sometimes lead to dogs growing tired of food or even quit eating altogether.